-Buying a home is one of the biggest decisions you can make, and it’s likely the largest purchase you will ever make.
+Buying a home is one of the most significant decisions you can make, and it’s likely the largest purchase you will ever make.
 So it’s no surprise that there are multiple ways you can trip up.

 Getting a mortgage is about more than having your offer accepted and signing on the dotted line.
 (Or hundreds of dotted lines, which is what it feels like at the closing table.)